10 Tips for Maximizing Golf Simulator Practice to Improve Your Game

 Decide exactly what you need to work on, and use the features of your simulator to target these specific goals.

-I know the simulator is a lot of technology to handle at once.
-If you are not a techy person, you may be a little caught off guard by all that the simulator can do.
-However, when you get settled with how everything works, you should be incorporating other technology into your practice session.
+The simulator is a lot of technology to handle at once.
+If you are not tech-savvy, you may feel a little caught off guard by all the simulator can do.

 As great as golf simulator technology is, it’s not the same as a golf training aid or feedback tool.